captain-amygdala/pistorm/platforms/amiga/piscsi/readme.md

 * (Optional) If you haven't previously compiled the `makerom` binary, or the code for it has been updated since last time, simply run `gcc makerom.c -o makerom`
 * Run `./makerom` to assemble the boot ROM file, it's automatically in the correct place for the emulator to find it.

-# If you for instance want to mount a FAT32 disk with fat95, these old instructions may be of some use:
+# Some quick instructions for mounting a FAT32 disk image or disk using PiSCSI

 * Download giggledisk from http://www.geit.de/eng_giggledisk.html or https://aminet.net/package/disk/misc/giggledisk to make MountLists for attached devices.
   Place the giggledisk binary in `C:` or something so that it's available in the search path.